Over 196 schools and 19 mental health organizations partner with MindPeace to provide access to school based mental health services.

 To reach a therapist or to make a referral, click on the ‘Counseling Support’ dropdown below.
 There is a shortage of therapists across the region, state and country.
 If you have trouble finding help please contact MindPeace 513.803-0844.

-In collaboration with 1N5 we are offering The State of Mind Speakers Series which consists of video presentations and webinars intended to promote mental health and wellness during this uniquely challenging time.
+In collaboration with 1N5 we are offering The State of Mind Speakers Series.
+Video presentations intended to promote mental health and wellness.

 Back To School Tools